VRConservation/neca_jpa/jpa.md

 Joint Powers Authorities are legally created entities that allow two or more public agencies to jointly exercise common powers [@desousa].
 A joint powers authority shares powers common to the member agencies, and those powers are outlined in the joint powers agreement.
 Joint powers are exercised when the public officials of more than two agencies agree to create another legal entity or establish a joint approach to work on a common problem, fund a project, or act as a representative body for a specific activity.
 Examples of areas where JPAs are used commonly include groundwater management, road construction, and habitat conservation [@gwt].
 :::

-An example of a JPA being developed for feedstock aggregation is located in the northeastern corner of the state.
-The development of this specific JPA is a key component of the California Forest Residual Aggregation for Market Enhancement (CALFRAME) pilot, funded by the Office of Land Use and Climate Innovation.
-The finance strategy for a JPA is adapted from this broader effort, with more detail available from @clere.
+Developing JPAs as a management entity for feedstock aggregation is a key component of the California Forest Residual Aggregation for Market Enhancement (CALFRAME) pilot, funded by the Office of Land Use and Climate Innovation.
+This funding strategy for a JPA is adapted from this broader effort, with more detail available from @clere.

-In establishing the JPA, partners have been clear about its role: to act as a critical entity for wood utilization without competing for funds with other organizations, such as Resource Conservation Districts (RCDs), sawmills, or licensed timber operators (LTOs).
+JPA establishment is at different levels across the state.
+During establishment or modifying existing JPAs, partners have been clear about its role: to act as a critical entity for wood utilization without competing for funds with other organizations, such as Resource Conservation Districts (RCDs), sawmills, or licensed timber operators (LTOs).
 This approach requires a realistic revenue assessment and a plan for the initial five years of operation, acknowledging that creating a stably funded JPA will be challenging given the wide fluctuations in private and public funding.
 But how can such an entity be funded in rural counties with low tax bases that cannot support a sales tax to develop sustainable revenue for a new entity?[^mwpa]

 :::{important} LTOs and RCDs role in forest management
 :class: dropdown